-The international Serious Adverse Event Consortium (iSAEC) is a nonprofit organization founded in 2007.
+The international Serious Adverse Event Consortium (iSAEC) is a nonprofit, bio-medical research organization founded in 2007.
 It is comprised of leading pharmaceutical companies, the Wellcome Trust, and academic institutions; with scientific and strategic input from the U.S. Food and Drug Administration (FDA) and other international regulatory bodies.
-The mission of the iSAEC is to identify DNA-variants useful in predicting the risk of drug-related serious adverse events (SAEs).
+The mission of the iSAEC is to identify DNA-variants useful in understanding the risk of drug-related serious adverse events (SAEs).

 Patients respond differently to medicines and all medicines can have side effects in certain individuals.
 The iSAEC’s work is based on the hypothesis these differences have (in part) a genetic basis, and its research studies examine the impact genetic variation on how individuals respond to a large variety of medicines.
 The iSAEC’s initial studies have successfully identified genetic variants associated with drug-related liver toxicity (DILI) and Serious Skin Rashes (SSR).
 The majority of the iSAEC’s genetic findings have been specific to a given drug versus across multiple drugs.
 However, a number of cross drug genetic alleles are starting to emerge that may provide important insights into the underlying biology/mechanism of drug induced SAEs (e.g. HLA*5701 or UGT1A1*28).
 Our findings clearly demonstrate an important role for the MHC genomic region (Chromosome 6), in the pathology of immunologically mediated SAEs such as DILI and SSR.
 They also emphasize the importance of immune regulation genes, in addition to a number of well characterized drug metabolism (ADME) genes.

 In the iSAEC’s second phase (2010-2015) we are developing novel, international clinical networks to deepen our understanding of the genetics of the following SAEs (across a diverse range of ethnic populations):